DeNepo/databases/README.md

 - Learn how to navigate a (SQLite) database
 - Learn how to write basic SQL queries using the following statements: `SELECT`, `ORDER BY`, `SELECT DISTINCT`, `WHERE`, `LIMIT`, `BETWEEN`, `LIKE`, `GROUP BY`
 - Learn how to communicate with SQLite databases in JavaScript
+- Plan and scope projects around your data

 <details open>
 <summary>expand/collapse</summary>